Shanice van de Sanden: International career

 Aged 16, she made her debut for the senior Netherlands women's national football team on 14 December 2008 in a friendly match 2–0 win over France.
 She was part of the Dutch squad in the UEFA Women's Euro 2009 and the 2015 FIFA Women's World Cup.

 In June 2017, she was in the 23 players squad which won the UEFA Women's Euro 2017.
+After the tournament, the whole team was honoured by the Prime Minister Mark Rutte and Minister of Sport Edith Schippers and made Knights of the Order of Orange-Nassau.

 Later that year, she was shortlisted for the UEFA Women's Player of the Year Award.

 Van de Sanden was selected in the final squad for the 2019 FIFA Women's World Cup in France.

+On 31 May 2023, she was named as part of the Netherlands provisional squad for the 2023 FIFA Women's World Cup.